jasonsisonjose/smart-mirror/README.md

 b.
 Node Web-server configuration
   Hardware Prereqs: a computer
   Prereqs: node
-  If you do not have node installed, you can install it via <insert instruction here> or you can follow the offical download options on <insert node download link here>
+  If you do not have node installed, you can follow the offical download options on [here](#https://nodejs.org/en/)

   This part of the project is responsible as way of communication between my Magic Mirror and my Raspberry pi.
 In hindisght, it was probably better to try an implement a web-socket.
 For this part, we need to create an endpoint where you can push new messages in (POST) and then also get new messages(GET).